nmaas-platform/nmaas-docs/docs/tutorials-workshops/deploying-local-kubernetes-cluster.md

 ### Configuring the Guest Operating System

 Once the guest operating system has been installed, it will automatically acquire an IP address from the local DHCP server.

- //TODO: Explain hosts access method.

 ## Kubernetes Cluster Setup